tchasinga/Photo-gallery/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I'd like just to say thanks for Idea and effort given by partner we've done enough in group
+I would want to thank COA for this fresh opportunity to learn in the field of web development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>